- Who We Are

 Through numerous media interviews, RI urges U.S. and NATO air support for the Srebrenica enclave and other so-called UN “safe-havens” and better security for UN relief convoys in Bosnia-Herzegovina.
 Joan Baez accompanies RI to perform among Sarajevans under siege.

 RI files the first reports from Tanzania of 250,000 refugees fleeing the genocide in Rwanda.
 A few months later, RI President Lionel Rosenblatt reports from Zaire (now DR Congo) on the exodus of nearly 2 million Rwandans who lack clean water and other assistance.
-Rushing back to Washington, Lionel provides first-hand accounts of the catastrophe and successfully calls for expanded relief efforts and a major U.S. and NATO rescue operation.
+Rushing back to Washington, Lionel provides first-hand accounts of the catastrophe and successfully calls for expanded relief efforts and a humanitarian airlift by the U.S. military into Zaire.
 On the MacNeil/Lehrer Newshour, Robin MacNeil credits RI’s advocacy for triggering the increased assistance.

 Within two weeks of an RI campaign to stem a food crisis in Central Africa, the World Food Program receives $100 million from governments to fight hunger among Rwandan refugees in Tanzania and Zaire.